ShaunakAJoshi/ShaunakAJoshi.github.io/_posts/2020-06-12-apt_experience.md

 # Selection Procedure

 The selection procedure had 2 stages - a coding test followed by an interview.
 The questions asked in the coding test were simple and mainly tested basic algorithms and data structures.
-However, the catch was that each question had to be done in a specified programming language - either C++ or Python.
-One should revise basic concepts of graph traversal, sorting algorithms, string manipulation, etc. Practicing them on competitive coding sites such as hackerrank.com should suffice.
+However, the catch was that each question had to be done in a specified programming language - either *C++ or Python*.
+One should revise basic concepts of *graph traversal, sorting algorithms, string manipulation*, etc. Practicing them on competitive coding sites such as [HackerRank](www.hackerrank.com) should suffice.

 The interview was mainly about digital design.
-I was asked questions about state machines, counters, minimising logic circuits, etc. A good grasp over all the topics taught in EE224 will be helpful.
+I was asked questions about *state machines, counters, minimising logic circuits*, etc. A good grasp over all the topics taught in EE224 will be helpful.

 When I was finally selected, I was more relieved than ecstatic since I wouldn’t have to look for out new posts on the internship blog and put on my formals at 10 in the night and rush to the lecture hall complex for any more interviews.